 How Do Programs Get Deleted from a Windows 10 PC?

 The most common way that programs are deleted is to make more disk space on the computer.
-However, this might happen intentionally, such as removing unwanted or outdated programs using the Control Panel.
 In such cases, you know what you are removing but might accidentally delete something you need.

 However, the more troublesome way that programs are deleted is during Windows updates.
 Especially with Windows 10, many users complain about the need for extra disk space.
 Windows automatically prompts users to check their storage, and sometimes large folders get deleted: These large folders often contain programs and their data files, which then go missing.

 Amongst such critical folders is the AppData folder located in C:\Users\<username>\AppData.
 This is a hidden folder containing essential information and configurations required by applications.
 For instance, the AppData folder saves temporary files (Word or excel files prior to being saved) and even Chrome cache & bookmarks.

 Yet another problem is the updater for Windows 10.
 During updates, some of the programs get deleted without asking for permission.
 This is because the updater is designed to remove incompatible programs.

 Interestingly, although Windows removes the programs during such an update, it doesn’t notify the same.
 Also, a misleading message screen “All your files are exactly like you left them” will continue to appear.
 Still, Windows might have removed some of your programs.

 In Windows 10, when you uninstall a program (not delete it), three things happen simultaneously:

 - You remove the .exe file of the program (required to run it) and delete its installation folder.

 - All parts of the program loaded onto your computer get removed.